man at desk with a laptop and headset smiling

 The traditional sales stack and data process creates two key challenges for sales organizations that move fast.

 First, the process is a fragmented environment for most companies in terms of systems and tech stack.
-There is a purpose to each system, but there are often three or four if not more systems involved in sales execution.
+Each system has a purpose, but there are often three or four, if not more, involved in sales execution.

-That said, none of these systems actually manage the operational workflow of sales work itself.
+That said, none of these systems actually manages the operational workflow of sales work itself.

 While the goal of the modern sales technology stack was designed to create a more effective and efficient sales process, it did the opposite.
 The fashionable sales tech by design has been focused on data, and not on the second most crucial part of the sales process — the sales rep (the first being the customer).